-At Cologne, in the possession of one LE BRUN. of the family of Jabac, is the famous picture, by Le Brun, containing the portrait of Jabac, his wife and four children\.
+At Cologne, in the possession of one LE BRUN, of the family of Jabac, is the famous picture, by Le Brun, containing the portrait of Jabac, his wife and four children.
 It is much superior to what I could conceive Le Brun capable of doing in the Portrait style.
 She is sitting on his left hand, with four children about her, and a greyhound, equally correct and well painted with the rest.
-Jabac himself is much in shadow, except the picture on a canvass which is placed on an easel: before him lie prints, drawings, port-crayons, and a large gold bust of Alexander.
-The portraits are equal to the best of Vandyck; but there is a heaviness in the effect of the picture, which Vandyck never had, and this is its only defect.
+Jabac himself is much in shadow, except the picture on a canvas which is placed on an easel: before him lie prints, drawings, port-crayons, and a large gold bust of Alexander.
+The portraits are equal to the best of Vandyck; but there is a heaviness in the effect of the picture, which Vandyck never had, and this is its only defect, in the church of the Capuchins is the RUBENS.
+Adorations of the Shepherds, by Rubens: it appears to be much damaged, but it never was a very striking picture.
+There is a print of it by -.
+A Shepherdess, not a very poetical one, is making an offering of an hen's egg to the Virgin, having already given three eggs, which lie by the infant Christ, who is sucking the Virgin: neither of them take any notice of the shepherdess: if the Virgin may be said to be looking at any thing, it is at the egg in the woman's hand.
+A shepherd with his hand to his hat, as if going to pull it off, appears to be well painted; and the ox is admirably well done.

-\ This picture is now (1797) in the collection of Mr. Hope, late of Amsterdam.
+^{} This picture is now (1797) in the collection of Mr. Hope, late of Amsterdam.
 M.